 In partnership with Career Source Research Coast, St. Lucie Habitat for Humanity and the Treasure Coast Builders Association, the YouthBuild program at IRSC is designed to assist low-income residents of St. Lucie County who are ages 16 to 24 and in need of a high school diploma become self-sufficient, productive members of the community.

 YouthBuild students learn while they earn.
-Participants attend free GED® and college classes; receive educational, job placement and career assistance; and earn construction credentials and money while working part-time (for approximately five months) building Habitat for Humanity homes.
-YouthBuild also provides leadership development training and counseling/case management services.
+Participants attend free GED® and college classes; receive educational, job placement and career assistance; construction credentials and earn money while working part-time (for approximately five months) building Habitat for Humanity homes.
+In addition, YouthBuild has Construction A+ courses that participants can enroll in to earn a credential in CLA (Certified Logistics Associate) and I.T.
+(Information Technology).
+YouthBuild provides leadership development training and counseling/case management services.

 Seventy-five percent of this program is funded by a grant awarded under the U.S. Department of Labor-Employment & Training Administration’s YouthBuild program.
 The remaining 25% of the project is financed by non-governmental sources.